learn-co-curriculum/phase-3-ruby-oo-basics-instance-methods-lab/README.md

 2. Define a `Person` class in `lib/person.rb`
 3. Add an instance method `#talk` to your Person class that will puts "Hello World!"
 4. Add an instance method `#walk` to your Person class that will puts "The Person is walking".

-## Conclusion

-With all tests passing, you have successfully written multiple instance methods and _two_ different classes!

 ### Additional Note on Lab Testing